simon-harlow/simon-harlow-brainflix/README.md

 Build a responsive youtube like website and use React props and state to render data

+## Sprint 2

+Replace hard-coded data with API requests and utilise UseEffect and UseParams hooks

 ## Authors
 * [Adam](https://github.com/GInTher)
 * [Paolo](https://github.com/PCRib)